Only half of ‘Christians’ are ready to meet God

 Believers are engaged to Christ.

-But the solemnising of the marriage is reserved for when Jesus Christ returns to take His bride, the church, back to His house, amidst great celebrations.
+But the solemnising of the marriage is reserved for when Jesus Christ returns to take His bride, the church, back to HIS house, heaven, amidst great celebrations.

 As Christians, we wait for Jesus Christ.